James M. Buchanan: Public choice theory

 Buchanan is the chief architect and the leading researcher of public choice theory which was first outlined in his most well-known work, The Calculus of Consent.
 Over many decades, Buchanan developed the theoretical formulation which straddled both economics and political science and became known as "The New Political Economy" or "Public Choice" for which he was honored with the Nobel Prize in Economic Sciences.
-Sir Anthony (Tony) Atkinson said that one of Buchanan's major contributions was clarifying two levels of public choicethe constitutional level which is where the rules of the game are set, and the postconstitutional level, where the game is played within the constitutional rules.
+Tony Atkinson said that one of Buchanan's major contributions was clarifying two levels of public choicethe constitutional level which is where the rules of the game are set, and the postconstitutional level, where the game is played within the constitutional rules.

 In The Calculus of Consent, Buchanan and Tullock cited Swedish economist Knut Wicksell's standpoint on public choice in their argument for the need for unanimous agreement on constitutional rules.
 Anthony Atkinson cited the Royal Swedish Academy of Sciences describing the significant role of Wicksell in the development of Buchanan's thinking.
 It was Buchanan who translated Wicksell's A New Principle of Just Taxation from German in 1958.
 Within the framework of public choice, they described the potential for logrolling as enhancing rather than reducing welfare.
 Logrolling refers to politicians' vote-trading on provisions as part of an endgame of achieving their political or economic goals.

 According to a 1992 journal article by George Mason University economists, Alexander Tabarrok and Tyler Cowen, the precursor to Buchanan and Tullock's public choice theory is found in the work of John C. Calhoun.
 Tabarrok, who is the director of the Center for Study of Public Choice, and Cowen, Director of the Mercatus Center and a CSPC faculty member, said that Calhoun's political philosophy writings, as developed in his 1851 A Disquisition on Government, proposed the rule by unanimity to reform the constitution, which as it then existed according to Calhoun, had resulted in a form of democracy that did not sufficiently protect liberty.
 In his analysis of Calhoun's work through the Virginia political economy perspective, the Heartland Institute's Alexander Salter wrote that Buchanan's project regarding generality norm is supported by Calhoun's concurrent majority developed in the Disquisition.